How to Live With Pet Allergies If You Have No Choice

 While medications can help with many of these symptoms, Dr. Hong says, the downside to relying on those medications should be top-of-mind, especially since some can result in drowsiness.
 “For kids, those medications can keep them from being able to focus on schoolwork.
 The same goes for adults, who may be at work but also not able to focus.”

 And Dr. Hong also advises us to remember that while drugs may help us feel better around animals we’re allergic to, those medications aren’t cures.
 Rather, she says, they simply mask our symptoms.

-The preference, she says, remains to remove the pet from the home environment.
-But if that’s not an option, stay on top of as many as these tips as possible and keep a close high on your health.
+The preference, she says, is to remove the pet from your home environment.
+But, of course, that’s often much easier said than done. if that’s really not an option, stay on top of as many of these tips as possible and keep a close eye on your health.